Student Initiated Programs in the United Kingdom and Ireland

 Students must schedule an appointment to meet with an Study Abroad & Global Engagement program coordinator before beginning the KU application process.
 The program coordinator will help the student determine if the non-KU program meets University of Kansas* and SIP guidelines.
 The program coordinator will also explain the application process in greater detail and provide the student with Study Abroad & Global Engagement SIP application directions.

 In most cases, a non-KU program will have higher costs than a KU exchange program.
-A list of costs for a select number of non-KU programs in London compared with a KU exchange budget can be found here.
+A list of costs for a select number of non-KU programs in London compared with a KU exchange budget can be accessed through the KU Exchange Budget Comparison (.docx).

 Below are just a few of the many programs that KU students might want to consider first, as these are programs which KU students have used in the past.
 Countries and programs may change from this list, which is not updated regularly, so please refer to the host program information for details and confirmation.
 Study Abroad & Global Engagement does not endorse any particular program provider.